Course type: A level & Applied • Awarding/exam body: Edexcel

 Assessment is 100% examination based at the end of year 13.

-This subject is useful for anyone wanting to study Law, Politics, Philosophy, History, Journalism (or any other subject) at university.
+A qualification in Politics at A level is valued by universities and employers, since it requires the development of analytical skills and demonstrates the ability to evaluate political, social and economic issues.
+This course also lays an appropriate foundation for further study of government and politics or related subjects in higher education.
+A level Politics provides the foundation for anyone wanting to study Law, Politics, Philosophy, History, Journalism (or any other subject) at university.
 Students with a qualification in Politics at A Level often progress to careers in Law, Management, Journalism or Politics.

 N.B Applicants with a Grade 4 in English Language and a 5 in other humanities subject will be considered subject to availability